Napier Lake Ranch Conservation Area

 Napier Lake Ranch (Photo by Tim Ennis / NCC)

-Situated in the heart of the Nicola Valley, Napier Lake Ranch Conservation Area encompasses a mosaic of iconic native grassland habitats.
-Gently rolling hills covered in swaths of tall grasses mask evidence of the abundance of birds and other small animals that flourish here.
+In the heart of the Nicola Valley, Napier Lake Ranch Conservation Area encompasses a mosaic of iconic native grassland habitats.
+Gently rolling hills covered in swaths of tall grasses hide the abundance of birds and other small animals that flourish here.
 Easier to spot are the hawks and falcons that circle in the sky above, searching for movement in the waving grasses below.
-Steep slopes give way to cliffs and rock outcrops, which are a favourite habitat for hibernating snakes and bats.
-Pockets of trembling aspen woodlands grow in the gullies on the property, providing shade and niche habitat for wildlife.
+Steep slopes give way to cliffs and rock outcrops, a favourite habitat for hibernating snakes and bats.
+Pockets of trembling aspen woodlands grow in the gullies here, providing shade and habitat for wildlife.

-The Napier Lake Ranch Conservation Area occupies an important transition zone from mid-elevation grasslands to Douglas-fir forests, linking a variety of habitats that provide movement corridors for animals shifting between summer and winter ranges.
+The Napier Lake Ranch Conservation Area occupies an important transition zone from mid-elevation grasslands to Douglas-fir forests.
+The variety of habitats provide movement corridors for animals shifting between summer and winter ranges.

 Male sharp-tailed grouse (Photo by Rick Howie)

 The conservation area is strategically located along a flyway for many species of birds.
-It connects to other conservation properties both to the north and south across the Douglas Plateau — a large area designated as an Important Bird Area for its diversity.
+It connects to other conservation properties both to the north and south across the Douglas Plateau.
+This large area is designated as an Important Bird Area for its diversity.

 The Napier Lake Ranch Conservation Area is an exceptional piece of a rare ecosystem complex that is rapidly disappearing from British Columbia.

-The Napier Lake Ranch Conservation Area supports many iconic grassland species and the fragile habitat on which they depend.
+The Napier Lake Ranch Conservation Area supports many iconic grassland species and the fragile habitat they depend on.